unbit/uwsgi-docs/SSLScaling.rst

 Start smashing the rawrouter (remember to use a client supporting ssl sessions, like your browser) and get cache statistics from the stats server of each https node.
 If the count of "hits" is a lot higher than the "miss" value the system is working well and your load is distributed and in high performance mode.

+Notes
+*****

+If you do not want to manually configure the cache udp nodes you can use multicast (if your network supports it)

+.. code-block ::ini

+   [uwsgi]
+   ...
+   cache-udp-server = 225.1.1.1:7171
+   cache-udp-node = 225.1.1.1:7171

+A new gateway server is in development, named the 'udprepeater'.
+It will basically forward all of the udp packets it receive to the subscribed backend nodes.
+It will allows you to maintain the zero-config style of the subscription system
+(basically you only need to configure a single cache udp node pointing to the udprepeater)